 There were opportunities to do more traditional tourist activities.
 Shore excursions included tours of Puerto Plata, beach visits and assorted water activities.
 Some opted to hire a taxi for a private, more individualized tour.
 There was also lots to do in Amber Cove, where we were docked.
 Amber Cove is a new port built by Carnival Corporation.
 The resort-like area is open only to cruise passengers and includes a large pool, waterslides, water activities, cabanas for rent, a zipline, a market place, bars and a restaurant.

 Our fellow travellers spanned all age groups, from age eight to eighty.
 Some were first-time cruisers.
 Others were frequent cruisers.
 Some had done other volunteer travel.
 For others, like us, it was their first experience.
 There were several families.
 The children and teens were very engaged in the Impact activities.
 Most passengers generally wanted to “give back”.
 Fathom only began sailing in April 2016.
 Therefore I was surprised to meet a couple of people who’d been on a previous Fathom trip.
 I talked with others who were already planning their next trip, intending to bring more family members with them.

 There were times I felt inadequate and wondered what difference my small contribution made, but it did make a difference.
 Each individual effort matters, but it is the cumulative effort of travellers before you, travellers beside you and travellers after you which creates the larger impact.

-The Adonia sails to the Dominican Republic every second week.
-Our trip was its sixth voyage.
-The total impact of those six trips is as follows:
+We were on the sixth voyage of the Adonia to the Dominican Republic every second week.
+The total impact of those six trips was as follows: